Danielwbolson/CppEngine/README.md

 # CppEngine

-### A multi-pass, Rendering engine featuring Tiled Deferred and Forward+ shading.
+### A multi-pass rendering engine featuring Tiled Deferred and Forward+ shading.
 Currently runs with some very basic functions in Lua for the user to spawn lights and gameobjects and interact with the sun.

 ## Engine Features:
 - Entity-Component-Systems Architecture